 Research Facility - (Special) Creates Artifact Items

-You can construct very large structures that orbit a planet or even star in pre-determined locations.
-These megastructures offer various bonuses or utility to the planet or system they are used in such as boosting population, affecting production or combat.
+You can construct very large structures in a city (MCP), that orbit a planet (OCP) or even star (SCP) in pre-determined locations.
+These megastructures offer various bonuses or utility to the city, planet or system they are used in such as boosting population, affecting production or combat.
 They are deployed like regular structires but require units with large cargo bays to carry.
 You MUST have the highest power military force at the location to deploy a megastructure.
 A large squating force can prevent megastructures from being deployed.

 Orbital megastructures can only be placed in 4 specific locations around any planet or moon, which you can see if you check "Overlay" on the viewscreen while looking at a planet.
 They are location 2:22, 2:2, 22:22, 22:2 for planets and 7:17, 7:7, 17:7, 17:17 for moons.
 Certain megastructures are deployed at the planet or stars center at 12:12.
 You MUST have the highest power military force at the location to deploy a megastructure.
 A large squating force can prevent megastructures from being deployed.

 Warp Gate – This megastructures allow ships to move at an accelerated speed for a cost to the owner.
 To use a Warp Gate you first must have a unit move to the warp gates location then issue another move order with the “Use Warp Gate” option engaged.
-The cost is 1000 credits per size of the ship warping multiplied by the warp speed (1x-100x) which is paid to the owner of the Warp Gate.
+The cost is 100 credits per size of the ship warping multiplied by the warp level (1-10) which is paid to the owner of the Warp Gate.
 For example A ship size 20 using warp 3 would pay 100 * 20 * 3 = 6,000 credits.
 The speed bonus granted is (1x-100x) the units movement stat depending on warp level used.
 Once that unit stops moving and moves to another order, the warp effect ends.
-The cost and ability of the Warp Gate levels up like a ground unit from 1x to 100x.
+The cost and ability of the Warp Gate levels up at a normal 1-10x scale.

 Orbital Guns – This is a purely military orbital which acts as 10x firepower Rail Gun (at level 1).
 The orbital guns around the planet will show up to any fight in which the owner is involved in, whether attack or defense.
 The orbital guns cannot be attacked back in these fights, their size stat is zero in these combats.
 If a fleet attacks the orbital at its location it defends and can be attacked as normal.
 Orbital Guns ONLY engage on the surface of the planet they are orbiting, they will not engage in space around the planet except when attacked directly.

 Starbase – A very large shipyard that can build at 2x speed of a normal shipyard.
 The Starbase also provides and attack damage increase to all units in a combat where the owner is involved.
-All units on the attacking or defending side with a Starbase will get a 1-100% increase in attack depending on the level of the Starbase.
+ALL units (not just your corporation) on the attacking or defending side with a Starbase will get a 10-100% increase in attack depending on the level of the Starbase (10% x Level).
 This bonus is displayed at the top of the battle report if present.